Business : Harvard Course 2024

 Day 1: A Taste of Harvard Life

-We arrived at Harvard to check in on Sunday, June 23rd where I was assigned my
+We arrived at Harvard to check in on Sunday, June 23rd where I was assigned my room number

 Day 2: A Taste of Harvard Life

-Monday, June 24th marked the official start of classes.
-The professor kicked things off with a discussion on ChatGPT, which, while informative, felt a bit basic for my taste.
+on ChatGPT, which, while informative, felt a bit basic for my taste.
 However, the real highlight of the day was my first lunch at Annenberg Hall with my new friends, Analiese and Chloe.

 The day took an unexpected turn when I realized I needed to get my ID card fixed at the Smith Campus Center.
 What should have been a simple errand turned into quite the adventure!
 I had to make multiple trips back and forth because I forgot my passport.
-Thankfully, Soyoka joined me on my second attempt, and we bonded over the mishap.
+Thankfully, my friend Soyoka joined me on my second attempt, and we bonded over the mishap.

 The crowning moment of the day was my first visit to the legendary Widener Library.
 As we stepped into this architectural marvel, I was awestruck.
-Being in the largest and oldest academic library in the world felt surreal1.
-The grand columns and elaborate Corinthian capitals left me speechless1.
-We spent a few hours studying there, soaking in the atmosphere of centuries of knowledge.
+Being in the largest and oldest academic library in the world felt surreal.

 The day ended on a sweet note with ice cream alongside Soyoka and her classmate Kendall.
 Despite my questionable choice of blackberry flavor (note to self: stick with cookie dough next time), the company and the cute pictures we took made it all worthwhile.